nbiguity/nbiguilty.github.io/README.md

-# nbiguilty.github.io
+# nbiguity.github.io
-Website for the testing framework dedicated to BI: NBi
+Website for the nbiguity